Daniel-KM/Omeka-S-module-Thesaurus/README.md

 This module requires the module [Common], that should be installed first.

-An optional module is [Custom Vocab].
+An optional module is [Custom Vocab], but it is deprecated for the thesaurus: use the data type `thesaurus:xxx` included in this module instead.

 * From the zip